Diocese of New Ulm: 1826 to 1957

 The New Ulm area would remain part of the Diocese of Saint Paul, followed by the Archdiocese of Saint Paul, for the next 107 years.
 The first Catholic church in the city of New Ulm, Holy Trinity, was started in 1857, but was demolished during the Dakota War of 1862.
-The replacement church was built in 1871, then was destroyed by a tornado ten years later.
+Another was built in 1871, then destroyed by a tornado ten years later.
 The current Holy Trinity church was completed in 1903.

 1957 to 2000

 On November 18, 1957, Pope Pius XII founded the Diocese of New Ulm, taking its territory from the Archdiocese of Saint Paul.
-The pope named Monsignor Alphonse Schladweiler of Saint Paul as the first bishop of New Ulm.
+The pope named Alphonse Schladweiler as the first bishop of New Ulm.

-Following the conclusion of the Second Vatican Council in Rome, Schladweiler worked to implement its reforms.
 During his 18-year tenure, he ordained 64 priests and organized St. Isadore Parish in Clarkfield (1960) and Lady of the Lakes Parish in Spicer (1962).
 In 1972, Schladweiler founded a diocesan newspaper, the Newsletter, and the diocesan pastoral council.
 He also established a mission in Guatemala, assuming responsibility for staffing a parish in San Lucas Tolimán.
 Schladweiler retired in 1975.

-The second bishop of New Ulm was Monsignor Raymond Lucker of Saint Paul, named by Pope Paul VI in 1975.
+The second bishop of New Ulm was Raymond Lucker, named by Pope Paul VI in 1975.
 He placed one of his parishes under interdict until every member received psychological counseling.
 This happened after a religious sister, trained in New Age spirituality, replaced a crucifix in the church sanctuary with a "cosmic pillow."
-Lucker retired in 2000 for health reasons.
+Lucker retired in 2000.